AsinineFatuity/investment/README.md

 * Find more arguments you can pass to django's test api [here](https://docs.djangoproject.com/en/5.0/topics/testing/overview/)

 ## Additional Dev Notes
+### Code Formatting and Standards
-1. This project uses [black code formatter](https://black.readthedocs.io/en/stable/) to achieve consistency in formatting code in line with [PEP 8](https://peps.python.org/pep-0008/)
+1. This project uses [black code formatter](https://black.readthedocs.io/en/stable/) to achieve consistency in formatting code in line with [PEP 8](https://peps.python.org/pep-0008/) standards
 2. Whenever changes are made to code, run `black .` to format the changed files
+3. This project also uses [flake8](https://pypi.org/project/flake8/) to enforce `PEP8` standards.
+Run `flake8` whenever you make changes to a file so as to detect non conformant code
+### Typehinting
-3. This project prefers type hinting as a way of documenting code hence always type hint your functions to improve readability
+1. This project prefers type hinting as a way of documenting code hence always type hint your functions to improve readability
-4. As of the moment the project does not enforce types but this can be configured with the tools available
+2. As of the moment the project does not enforce types but this can be configured with the tools available